 A dam is a barrier or structure built across a waterway to obstruct and control the flow.
 Dams vary in size from small earth embankments, often for farm use, to large concrete structures.
-Dams are built for various purposes including:
+Dams Safety NSW regards the following structures as dams:

 - water supply